 Loops and Files#

-This chapter presents loops, which are used to represent repeated computation, and files, which are used to store data.
-As an example, we will download the famous book War and Peace from Project Gutenberg and write a loop that reads the book and counts the words.
-This example presents some new computational tools; it is also an introduction to working with textual data.
+This chapter presents loops, which are used to perform repeated computation, and files, which are used to store data.
+As an example, we will download the famous book War and Peace and write a loop that reads the book and counts the words.
+This example presents some new computational tools – it is also an introduction to working with textual data.

 Loops#

-One of the most important elements of computation is repetition, and the most common way to represent repetition is a for loop.
+One of the most important elements of computation is repetition, and the most common way to perform repetitive computations is a for loop.
 As a simple example, suppose we want to display the elements of a tuple.
 Here’s a tuple of three integers:

 And here’s a for loop that prints the elements.